 Is Drain Cleaner Safe?

-While chemical drain cleaners are reasonably effective, they do pose risks.
+Although chemical drain cleaners are reasonably effective, they do pose risks.
 Here are a few key considerations:

 Safer Alternatives to Drain Cleaner Chemicals